Mixed mode oscillations in a conceptual climate model: Analyzing the System

 \section{Analyzing the System}

 In this section we will analyze the system \eqref{xp}-\eqref{zp}.
 We assume that the system is singularly perturbed with singular perturbation parameter $\epsilon$.
 We also assume that $r =\mathcal{O}(\epsilon^n)$ where $n = 0$ or $n=1$ (although fractional powers may be acceptable as well).
 Hence we are using a 2 slow/1 fast approach that allows for the case where $r = \mathcal{O}(\epsilon).$ We will comment on the case where $r$ is small when appropriate.
-The method of analyzing singularly perturbed systems---{\it geometric singular perturbation theory} (GSP)---was first developed by Fenichel.
-We will introduce the important concepts from GSP as required by the analysis.
-For further details on the theory, we direct the reader to the survey by Jones \cite{gsp}.

 The following quantities will appear often in our calculations, so we define

 as well as